-Now that we’ve got a few weeks of lockdown under our belts, we’re starting to see technology transform almost every aspect of our family life.
+With a few months of Covid restrictions behind us, we're starting to see technology transform almost every aspect of our family life.
 Family Zoom birthday parties, Netflix screenings with friends and Joe Wicks’ PE lessons on YouTube are now shaping our days.
 But what will this all mean moving forwards?
 What have we learned about our family’s relationship with technology?

 The Covid-19 pandemic has given families an extreme opportunity to experiment with what does and doesn’t work when it comes to how they use technology.
 Many have got into the swing of things, scheduling ‘tech time’ and outdoor activities into their days.
 Others have learned to take each day as it comes and not put too much pressure on themselves.